 Developing Critical Elements for Performance Plans

-In the new HHS Performance Management Appraisal Program (PMAP) plan, employees have two categories of critical elements:
+In the HHS Performance Management Appraisal Program (PMAP) plan, employees have two categories of critical elements:

-• Part 2: The Individual Performance Outcomes which delineate three to five additional critical elements.
+• Part 2: The Individual Performance Outcomes which delineate one to five additional critical elements for non-supervisory employees, and one to four additional critical elements for supervisory staff.

 • Critical elements or outcomes may be viewed as the targeted deliverables at the end stage of an activity or outcomes.
 They are the products, services, or other tangible (or intangibles) that "leave" the office or program and are intended to serve the needs of a client.